pnorbert/adiosvm/Tutorial/heat2d/cpp/ReadMe.md

   ny:     local array size in Y dimension per processor
   steps:  the total number of steps to output
   iterations: one step consist of this many iterations
+  span:   optional flag to use adios buffer to reduce memory footprint

 The executables needs an XML config file named "adios2.xml" to select the Engine used for the output.
 The engines are: BPFile, ADIOS1, HDF5, SST, DataMan, InSituMPI